Bryaro/project-3/README.md

 Game Exit
 - Test Case: Exit the game from the main menu.
 - Expected Result: The game should close without errors.

+Terminal Testing:
+To ensure the game's optimal performance and user experience, testing was conducted on two different terminals:
+- Local Development: The game was thoroughly tested on my local GitPod terminal, ensuring smooth operation and consistent behavior across various test scenarios.
+- Deployment Environment: Additional testing was carried out on the Code Institute's Heroku terminal.
+This step was crucial to verify the game's functionality in a live environment, mirroring real-world usage conditions.

 ---
 ***Here is a table of the testing below:***